 - a.
 Are Access Points (such as Meraki) operating in NAT mode?
 If so they must be reconfigured to operate in Bridge Mode. - b.
+Cisco Meraki Access Points and a feature they have called: Air Marshal, which can deliberately interfere with nearby AFEs operating in Access Point mode.
+If the AudioFetch hardware can not be discovered, try whitelisting the AudioFetch SSID under Air Marshal. - c.
+If the FetchExpress will not connect in client mode to Cisco gear, check the wireless firewall and traffic shaping rules-layer3 to "allow". - d.
+If UniFi router set to guest network, within UniFi router advanced settings tab, change from Guest Hotspot to Standard. - e.
 Does Access Point and/or Router have a firewall enabled which blocks traffic between users and AudioFetch boxes? - v.
-Either: a) Whitelist AudioFetch boxes; or b) Add rules allowing all AudioFetch traffic (see AudioFetch App Note: Network Quick Start Guide)
+Either: a) Whitelist AudioFetch boxes (MAC addresses); or b) Add rules allowing all AudioFetch traffic (see AudioFetch App Note: Network Quick Start Guide)